 Bagels, Baked Goods, and Sides

-Soups and Cold Items
+Soups, Lunch, and Cold Items

 Soup is hit or miss.
 The Hearty Vegetable Soup is the one flagged as vegan-friendly, while Broccoli Cheddar, Tomato, and Roasted Red Pepper & Gouda all contain dairy or cream.
 Recipes rotate by season and location, so confirm the broth isn’t chicken-based when you order.
 The US vegetable soup is generally reported meat-free, but no official US ingredient statement explicitly rules out a chicken base in every soup, so verify at the counter if you’re strict.